Spoilers for 'Bachelor In Paradise' Season 5 Finale: Kendall Long Throws Off Grocery Store Joe's Big Plans

 — Access (@accessonline) September 10, 2018

-It looks like Joe will press this further, however.
-He will mention the idea that he might be getting down on bending knee within a few days, and this clearly freaks out Kendall.
+It looks like Joe will press this line of thinking even further, however.
+He will mention the idea that he might be getting down on bended knee within a few days, and this clearly freaks out Kendall.
 Bachelor in Paradise spoilers reveal that she’ll say she feels weird about all of this and needs to sleep on it as she bails on the conversation.

 Bachelor in Paradise spoilers suggest that Joe will feel pretty rattled by this encounter.
-He says he’s come to believe that they are really good together and he is lost trying to figure out what suddenly changed.
-Is this the end for Kendall and Joe?
+He says he’s come to believe that they are really good together and that he is lost trying to figure out what suddenly changed.

 As has previously been shared by the Inquisitr, the buzz is that Long and Amabile will call it quits while still in Mexico.
 However, gossip king Reality Steve has detailed that they stayed in touch and are currently dating.
 In fact, Joe and Kendall will have some quality time together this fall as he’s reportedly joining Dancing with the Stars.
 That means that he will be in Los Angeles near Kendall during his time doing the show.

 Can commitment-shy Kendall Long and “Grocery Store Joe” Amabile manage to go the distance with their relationship?
-Bachelor in Paradise spoilers have revealed that there are a couple of engagements on the way with this Season 5 finale, but seeing this awkward conversation play out between Kendall and Joe will be rough for fans to watch.
+Bachelor in Paradise spoilers indicate that there are a couple of engagements on the way with this Season 5 finale, but seeing this awkward conversation play out between Kendall and Joe will be rough for fans of the series to watch.